sweaty-grind/red/README.md

 so the skilled showed who was up with that i expected better but no go.  this place is getting melded with the site...  for some reason that you need to understand that i could not keep shut if i wanted to.   just splodes on you.

 hmm dont mind me i'm brain surfing...  its like a thing.

+vrylar is too good to be true.  richter eh???